 The principle we follow in appeals is to enable the apprentice to re-present their assessment evidence and to give apprentices the best opportunity for successful completion of the End-Point Assessment as soon as possible after an assessment decision is made.

 A further principle, in the case of a dispute over result, is to offer the apprentice the opportunity to retake the relevant component of the End-Point Assessment, but this is subject to the relevant assessment plan.
 It is noted that some assessment plans do not permit a retake or place a restriction on the time frame which a retake may be undertaken.

-Skills for Logistics (2015) Limited makes a charge for an appeal subject to the component and/or Apprenticeship Standard.
+Skills for Logistics Ltd reserves the right to levy a charge for an appeal subject to the component and/or Apprenticeship Standard.
 Upon receipt of a request to invoke the appeal process Skills for Logistics will invoice the appellant or their employer or other representative and the appeal fee much be paid within 7 working days.

 An apprentice, their employer or other representative may appeal against the decision of an End-Point Assessment within 20 working days of the final component of the End-Point Assessment.

 The appeal must follow the three stages outlines below: